 Nidagravel® 130 for Light Traffic and Driveways.
 150mm - 250mm sub-base depth

 Nidagravel® 140 for Heavy Traffic and Commercial Applications.
-300mm - 400mm sub-base depth
+250mm - 400mm sub-base depth

-It is considered good practise to install deeper sub-bases in layers to achieve maximum compaction of the sub-base material.
-For example a standard residential driveway may have a 150mm deep sub-base, that is laid down in 2 x 75mm layers.
+It is considered good practice to install deeper sub-bases in layers to achieve maximum compaction of the sub-base material.
+For example, a standard residential driveway may have a 150mm deep sub-base, that is laid down in 2 x 75mm layers.
 The first layer is installed and compacted and then the second layer is installed and compacted.

 3. Installation of the bedding layer

 With the sub-base complete, in the UK, we recommend installing a 10mm - 15mm bedding layer of sharp or grit sand.
 This is used to blind off the coarser sub-base material and fill in any voids in the surface of the sub-base.
 It also enables the final levels to be achieved.
 The bedding layer is then compacted and left ready to receive the Nidagravel® gravel grids.

 NOTE: No sub-base required / Working off an existing monolithic slab or base

 Nidagravel® sheets can be used successfully on top of an existing base, such as concrete or tarmac to create a new gravel surface.
 This can greatly reduce installation costs, but there are some important points to observe.
 When installing Nidagravel® on top of an existing surface the following points must be taken into account:

 The finished levels must remain below any building DPC

 The perimeter edges may need to be altered or reduced and edging units replaced or adjusted